Waqar-107/Codeforces/README.md

 # Accepted problems of codeforces
 # handle : \_lucifer\_

+# In case you want to contribute:
+1. if the solution already exists then it will not be merged.
+2. follow the naming convention. e.g: 107D. name of the problem.cpp

 # things i often forget while coding:

 <h3><u>sorting in python3 using lambda: </u></h3>